pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 6-Apr-2022**
 ## Enabling chat options for the student users

--Task to find how we can enable chat options for studnets as they didn't have desk access or chat option.
+- Task to find how we can enable chat options for studnets as they didn't have desk access or chat option.
--In order to enable chat access we need to give all the students desk access but very limited.
+- In order to enable chat access we need to give all the students desk access but very limited.
--I gave 2-3 students customer role with the students role then they have desk access and also chat access.
+- I gave 2-3 students customer role with the students role then they have desk access and also chat access.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 7-Apr-2022**
 ## Trying to understand the student leave section

 - Trying to understand the student leave section under education domain of ErpGuru.
 I was trying to understand the default workflow of student leave         section, how students will add their leaves and how instructor will get notification of the leaves.

 <br>